anorman728/Phlute/README.md

 Visibility for methods works exactly like properties-- It defaults to private, but can be made public or protected by making them children of a `public` or `protected` element.
 (For methods, I generally like to use that for all of them.)

 The `throws` child elements can be used to define `@throws` tags in the resulting docblock.
 Multiple exceptions be defined here.
 The full namespace of the exception will be used in the output, assuming that it's defined in the `uses` element.

+### doc and desc elements and attributes.

+A `doc` attribute is used to define the main description of a class, method, property, or constant's docblock.
+A `desc` attribute is used to define a description of a particular item in the docblock.
+In both cases, they end up in the docblock, but the `doc` attribute is the main description at the top of the docblock and the `desc` attribute is the description of a particular item at the bottom.

-The description of `throws` can be either an attribute or a child element.
-If it's a child element, it can use macros.
+In both cases, child elements can be used instead of attributes.
+(More-or-less the default/expected input for docs, in fact.)
+If you use a child element, you can use macros.